voidtrance/voron/printer/klipper/docs/README.md

 ```

 `<MACRO_NAME>` can be any name that you want.
 Valid characters are alphanumerics and underscore.
-Usually, the macro name is written in all caps but that's required.
-Numbers can only appear at
+Usually, the macro name is written in all caps but that's not required.
+Numbers can only appear
-the end of the macro names.
+at the end of the macro names.
 Macro names that start with underscore ('_') are "hidden".
-They are
+They
-still defined and callable but are not shown in frontends like Mainsail or Fluidd.
+are still defined and callable but are not shown in frontends like Mainsail or Fluidd.

-Macros are called/triggered either from the frontend or from other macros.
+Macros are called/triggered either from a frontend or from other macros.
 To trigger a macro
 from another macro call it at the appropriate time.
 For example:

 ```gcode